#

 - Make sure CMake is installed on your machine

-- You will need to restart the shell to use cmake.
+choco install cmake --installargs '"ADD_CMAKE_TO_PATH=System"'- You will need to restart the shell to use cmake.

 - If cmake was already installed but is not in your path, add it to your path manually (e.g.

-C:\Program Files\CMake\bin
+C:\Program Files\CMake\bin)

 - Make sure mingw64 is installed on your machine.
 In this particular example,

-.
+C:\tools\msys64to your PATH enviromment variable to runmsys2.
 Reopen console windows to register the new env variable. - Run

-and within the new prompt, run the following:pacman -Syu
+msys2and within the new prompt, run the following:pacman -Syupacman -S --needed base-devel mingw-w64-x86_64-toolchain

 - Ensure the following paths are set in the SYSTEM environment PATH variable (note that these may differ in your environment depending on how you installed CMake and mingw64).

-folder- Paths to folders containing
+C:\Program Files\CMake\binor equivalent CMakebinfolderC:\tools\msys64\mingw64\binor equivalent Mingw-w64binfolder- Paths to folders containing

-compilers if not already included in the above Mingw-w64 path folder. - Reopen console windows to register the new env variables.
+gccandg++compilers if not already included in the above Mingw-w64 path folder. - Reopen console windows to register the new env variables.

 - Set up and run tests via Powershell from the directory of the component to check (e.g.